ptssmi/coronastats-discord-bot/README.txt

-In order to get this bot running correctly do the following:
+In order to create a simliar bot on your machine, do the following:

 1. install python 3.5 or above